Well Lee

-Well Lee (Chinese: 李炜; born December 6, 1988 in Fujian, China) is a Chinese singer, who first gained notice by winning the 2010 Happy Boy singing competition.
+Well Lee (Chinese: 李炜; born December 6, 1988, in Fuzhou, China) is a Chinese singer, who first gained notice by winning the 2010 Happy Boy singing competition.

 Biography

 Well Lee later became a graduate from Fujian Art Professional Institute.
 He participated in 2007 Happy Boy singing competition, but failed to enter the national finals.
 In 2010, he again participated in the Hunan TV Super Boy and finally won the championship.

 Happy Boy

 Lee's attendance experience at the 2010 Hunan TV Super Boy is listed below.